 I wound up in the 14th Armored Division in Alsace.
-They had suffered heavy casualties during the Battle of the Bulge, and I was a replacement.
-They had more tank mechanics than they needed.
-I was to replace the cannoneer who was wounded.
-I was in the 25th Tank Battalion, Charlie Company, 2nd Platoon.
-Our unit consisted of Leonard Sheldon, the tank commander; Arthur P. Garrett, the best gunner in the company; Donald Busby, bow gunner; John V. Prince, our driver; and me, the cannoneer.
+They had suffered heavy casualties during the Battle of the Bulge and I was a "replacement."
+They had more tank mechanics then they needed and I was to replace the canoneer who was wounded.
 My new comrades gave me about 15 minutes of instructions by flashlight during the night.
-The very next day, we were in a fierce battle with Nazi tanks.
+The very next day, we were in fierce battle with Nazi tanks.
 I loaded about 60 rounds of heavy shells in a few hours.
 I learned very quickly.
-Our excellent gunner, Arthur P. Garrett, destroyed seven enemy tanks that day.
+Our excellent gunner, Arthur P. Garrett, destroyed the 7th enemy tank that day.
 As cold as it was, when it was over, I was so perspired that my clothing was as wet as if I was in a shower.

 We came close to death quite a few times.
-Going through the Siegfried Line, where our engineers blasted a hole in the Dragon's Teeth (rows of concrete pillars that ran the boundary of Germany for miles and miles), a heavy German shell exploded in front of our tank.
+Going through the Siegfried Lines, where our engineers blasted a hole in the Dragon's Teeth (these were rows of concrete pillars that ran the boundary of Germany for miles and miles), a heavy German shell exploded in front of our tank.
 It flipped us over as if we were a toy tank.
 Immediately, there was chaos inside.
 Everything was topsy-turvy and completely dark.
 I saw legs exiting through a crescent of light, an escape hatch.
 I was on my back.
 Many shells had slipped out of their tubes and were on my chest.
 No matter how hard I pushed up on them, they slipped right back.
-I knew that 35 lbs. of pressure on the nose of one of these high-explosive shells would blow me to the next world.
+I knew that a 35 lb. pressure on the nose of one of these high-explosive shells, would blow me to the next world.
 In desperation, I threw them every which way.
 I heard voices outside shouting, "Levin's in there!
 Get Levin out!"
 Hands reached for me.
-I was whisked out through a very narrow opening.
+I was whisked out through an 8 inch opening.
 The skin of my spine was ripped off.
 I was saved by my comrades.
-They stood by me, knowing that, with the gallons of gas pouring out and the engine still running, the tank could explode any second.
+They stood by me knowing that, with the gallons of gas pouring out and the engine still running, the tank could explode any second.
 This was real brotherhood.
 That was on March 23rd, Arnold's birthday.

-A few weeks later, at a place we referred to as "88 Junction," a secluded German 88-mm anti-tank gun fired at our column of tanks.
-Their timing was off, and their fire came between our moving tanks until the one in front of ours stopped.
+A few weeks later, at a place referred to as "88 Junction," a secluded German 88 mm anti-tank gun fired at our column of tanks.
+Their timing was off and their fire came between our moving tanks, until the one in front of ours stopped.
 Immediately we were hit, as well as the tank following us.
 It was on fire!
 Their ammo was exploding.
 The men inside made a vain attempt to escape and perished in that inferno.
 We saw everything and couldn't help them.
 Going back a few days later, we stopped to look inside the burned-out hulk.
 The metal was melted like butter.
 There was no trace of any remains of human beings, just ashes.